 Bicarb has been used for millennia and its effectiveness goes way beyond its culinary uses.
 It absorbs odours (a good alternative to shake-and-vac) and is an abrasive cleaner.
 Honestly, I was surprised with how well it works.
 We use it as a base for our dishwasher powder and I often mix it into a paste with water to clean the bathroom grouting or the ceramic hob.

-I have been using essential oils for eighteen months and they really need their own blog post because I could talk about their uses all day.
+I have been using essential oils for a few years and they really need their own blog post because I could talk about their uses all day.
 They are a natural toolkit for so many things around the home from cleaning, to air-freshening to immunity and emotional support.
 They allow me to DIY many products from scratch and know that I am using completely non-toxic products around my family.

 Citric Acid can kill bacteria, mould and mildew which makes it a powerful cleaning agent, as well as reducing water hardness and descaling.
 We use it in our dishwasher and toilet cleaning powder.